 A medical excuse for personal illness will be accepted in the form of doctor's note within five (5) school days of the absence or parent call-in on the day of the absence due to illness or doctor's visit.
 A student may have up to ten (10) medically excused absences without a doctor's note, but with a phone call from a parent/guardian.
-For the 2020-2021 school year, medical excuse absences will be accepted through this process for students participating both in-person and remotely.
 This policy will be extended beyond ten (10) days if the student or someone in the student's family is in quarantine due to recognized pandemic/epidemic (e.g., COVID-19) or experiencing symptoms of the pandemic/epidemic.